jjaammees/Y8jjaammees.github.io/_posts/2017-12-09-Blog-12/Fuze-11.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I learnt by listening to instructions and when stuck re-read the part of the book looking for information.
 This helped because i never got stuck once i had re-read the part of the book.
 I also learnt by paying attention to instructions.
 This week we got very far and next week we would like to add more lights.
-See pic below.
 </td>
   </tr>
   <tr>